-$P80(x,y) \Rightarrow E52(x)$ $P80(x,y) \Rightarrow E62(y)$ $P80(x,y) \Rightarrow P3(x,y)$ many to one, necessary (1,n:0,n)
+$P80(x,y) \Rightarrow E52(x)$ $P80(x,y) \Rightarrow E62(y)$ $P80(x,y) \Rightarrow P3(x,y)$

 P81 ongoing throughout

 This property associates an instance of E52 Time-Span with an instance of E61 Time Primitive specifying a minimum period of time covered by it.
 Since Time-Spans may not have precisely known temporal extents, the CIDOC CRM supports statements about the minimum and maximum temporal extents of Time-Spans.
 This property allows a Time-Span's minimum temporal extent (i.e., its inner boundary) to be assigned an E61 Time Primitive value.
 Time Primitives are treated by the CIDOC CRM as application or system specific date intervals, and are not further analysed.
 If different sources of evidence justify different minimum extents without contradicting each other, the smallest interval including all these extents will be the best estimate.
 This should be taken into account for information integration.